MichaelCade/90DaysOfDevOps/Days/day82.md

 ![](Images/Day82_Monitoring11.png)

-Now that we have the EFK stack up and running and we are gathering logs from our Kubernetes cluster via Fluentd we can also take a look at other sources we can choose from, if you navigate to the home screen by hitting the Kibana logo in the top left you will be greeted with the same page we saw when we first logged in.
+Now that we have the EFK stack up and running and we are gathering logs from our Kubernetes cluster via Fluentd we can also take a look at other sources we can choose from if you navigate to the home screen by hitting the Kibana logo on the top left you will be greeted with the same page we saw when we first logged in.

-We have the ability to add APM, Log data, metric data and security events from other plugins or sources.
+We can add APM, Log data, metric data and security events from other plugins or sources.

 ![](Images/Day82_Monitoring12.png)